COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave08/07/20

 To be eligible for the subsidy employers should agree in writing with the employee that he/she has been furloughed.
 A record of this agreement must be kept until June 2025.

 Employers are required to submit information about furloughed employees to HMRC via the portal and can submit a claim once every three weeks.
 Detailed information on how to claim is contained in the latest HMRC guidance.
+A record of all the claims information submitted must be kept for 6 years.

 My workers are paid the National Minimum Wage (NMW).
 Will I have to top up the Government contribution to ensure their wages do not fall below NMW limits?